goldentree1/new-wallpaper-gnome/README.md

 # new-wallpaper
-A simple script to randomly select a new wallpaper from personal photos and/or random Unsplash photos.
+A simple script for GNOME Linux to randomly select a new wallpaper from personal photos and/or random Unsplash photos.

 ## Installation
 1. Run the install script: